 courses at other faculties in English, German, and French here

-all courses taught at all faculties (mostly in Czech) in the Student Information System (SIS - Charles University database of courses) here
+all courses taught at all faculties (most of them in Czech) in the Student Information System (SIS - Charles University database of courses) here

-a guide to using SIS issued by the Arts Faculty here
+a guide to using SIS issued by the Arts Faculty to be downloaded here

 15 June for the winter semester

 The online registration application is usually open from 1 March till 15 June for those registering for the winter semester or the whole year, and again from 1 September till 31 October for those registering for the summer semester.
 Students coming for the summer semester can also register before 15 June if they need to for any reason.